Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 Check out the architecture below to see how Vision on Edge uses various services to function.
 Depending on your deployment target VoE will need the following Azure services as prerequisites:

-- IoT Edge Devices: Azure Custom Vision + IoT Hub + Azure Video Analyzer (recommended)
+- IoTEdge Devices: Azure Custom Vision + IoT Hub + Azure Video Analyzer (Recommended).
+Only VM deployment is supported.
 - Kubernetes (AKS-HCI): Azure Custom Vision + IoT Hub

 # Architecture